ververica/flink-training-troubleshooting/README.md

 ### Infrastructure

-During the training participants will be asked to run the Flink job `TroubledStreamingJob` locally as well as on Ververica Platform.
+During the training, participants will be asked to run the Flink job `TroubledStreamingJob` locally as well as on Ververica Platform.

 ### Running Locally